KristinaMumm/IDS_Project_UFO_Sightings/README.md

 8. **Records by hours and months** - bar graphs, where sightings are categorized by hours and months.
 9. **Shapes by hours** - bar graphs, where sightings are categorized by shapes and hours.
 10. **Shapes** - bar graph, where sightings are categorized by shapes.
+11. **Duration in minutes** - bar graph, where sightings are group by range of minutes.